UltraBlackLinux/TwoFA/README.md

 Automatically logs you in on servers, that use 2-Factor-Authentication via /login

 # Features:
-- Auto retrieves credentials on /register
+- Auto register
 - Auto login

-# Commands:
-- /twofa
-- /twofa delete
+- Server White-/Blacklist
-- /twofa add <Password>
+- Ingame Commands (including manual override)